-- 1. Follow the safety guidelines listed in the Safety instructions section. - 2.
-Follow the procedure listed in the Before working inside your system section. - 3.
-Keep the Phillips #2 screwdriver ready. - 4.
-If you are upgrading your system, download the latest system BIOS version from Dell.com/support and follow the instructions included in the compressed download file to install the update on your system.
+- 1. Ensure that you follow the Safety instructions. - If you are upgrading your system, download the latest system BIOS version from Dell.com/support and follow the instructions included in the compressed download file to install the update on your system.

-NOTE: You can also update the system BIOS by using the Dell Lifecycle Controller.
+NOTE: You can update the system BIOS by using the Dell Lifecycle Controller.